ganigithub/ganigithub/README.md

 💾 Here I save all my Python, R, Tableau Desktop, Jupyter Notebooks in different repositories.
 You are welcome to Explore!

--  🏦 I'm currently doing an Internship at The AlgoTrading Page where I do Algorithmic Trading by building strategies in Python and automate through Selenium Webdriver.
+-  🏦 I'm the Co-Founder of The AlgoTrading Page where I do Algorithmic Trading by building strategies in Python and automate through Selenium Webdriver.

 - 🤝 I'm Open to do Full / Part Time work in Data Science, Machine Learning, Python, AI, Algorithmic Trading fields.